mustafaturan/shift/README.md

 **For those who are new to the concept, a brief summary:**
 * circuit breaker has 3 states: `close`, `half-open` and `open`
-* when it is in `open` state, *something bad is going on the executions* and to prevent bad invokations, the circuit breaker gave a break to new invokations, and returns error
+* when it is in `open` state, *something bad is going on the executions* and to prevent additional bad invokations(failures), the circuit breaker gives a break to new invokations and returns error
-* when it is in `half-open` state, then there *could be a chance for recovery* from bad state and circuit breaker evaluates criterias to trip to next states
+* when it is in `half-open` state, then there *might be a chance for recovery* from bad state and circuit breaker evaluates the criterias to trip to the next states
 * when it is in `close` state, then *everything is working as expected*

 **State changes in circuit breaker:**